Some of the world’s best travel writers are songwriters.

 Ryan and Newcomer both invite the listener to share a journey, to explore, to remember, to create a new memory, to dream a dream.
 Did they each set out to write about travel?
 Journeys of heart and spirit, more likely.
 But place speaks clearly in their work as well.

-Photograph of Cathie Ryan by Kerry Dexter; photograph of Carrie Newcomer courtesy of the artist.
+Photograph of Cathie Ryan by Kerry Dexter; photograph of Carrie Newcomer By Jim Maguire.
 Thank you for respecting copyright.